cubeit will now work as expected on cubes with tracking bands. cubeit will also now remove all tracking information from

 Josh Cahill (APL - LRO/MiniRF Team Member)

-#9 Updated by Kristin Berry about 4 years ago
+#9 Updated by Kristin Berry over 4 years ago

 Was (finally) able to reproduce with a tracking band.
 (I mosaiced an lroc left and lroc right image using automos with tracking on.
 See: /work/users/kberry/m00800Test) If there is a single mosaiced file with 1 data band and 1 tracking band named output.cub, and we have an input list for cubeit, inputList.lis =

 No matter how long the list, cubeit will put the tracking band as the last band in the output file (instead of the actual last band requested, output.cub+1.)
 This is because cubeit uses ProcessMosaic internally.
 ProcessMosaic notices that the input cube(s) has a tracking band/tracking table, and concludes that it needs to do more tracking and reserves the last band of the output file for this purpose.
 It then adds to the old tracking table and old tracking band, incorrectly.
 This results in an unusable tracking band.
 A similar thing happens when running automos on 2 cubes with tracking bands: the resulting tracking band doesn't work/produces garbage.
 The problem is in how ProcessMosaic tries to add to an existing tracking band.
 This problem in ProcessMosaic definitely affects cubeit and automos, and has the potential to affect handmos, mapmos, uncrop, and null, all of which use ProcessMosaic or its children.
 I was unable to find any problems with uncrop or null, but only tested with 1 cube.

-#25 Updated by Tammy Becker almost 3 years ago
+#25 Updated by Tammy Becker about 3 years ago

 input list: stackforcubeittest_M0800.lis